IN OUR CLASS...

 As 7th grade students preparing for 8th grade and then onto high school, you are expected to take responsibility for having your supplies every day.
 Every once in a while, you might forget something to write with or perhaps your composition notebook.
 In that case, it is still your responsibility to fix that problem (perhaps asking to borrow supplies from another student in class or asking myself, but keep in mind, if you borrow a pencil from me, I may ask for something of yours to hold onto until that pencil is returned to me.

-Work turned in late will receive 50% deducted from the overall grade earned by the student.
-Work is considered if late if it is turned in anytime after the due date, unless the student was absent on the day of the due date.
-In that case, the assignment is due the next day the student is in the classroom.
+REGULAR: Work turned in late will receive 50% deducted from the overall grade earned by the student.
+Work is considered late if it is turned in anytime after the due date, unless the student was absent on the day of the due date.

 Remember, if you are absent on the day that an assignment is given, you will have the same amount of days to complete it as other students.
 After that time passes, it will be late.